CiscoDevNet/go-msx-sdk/docs/WorkflowMetadataGitInfo.md

 HasCommitMessage returns a boolean if a field has been set.

+### SetCommitMessageNil

+`func (o *WorkflowMetadataGitInfo) SetCommitMessageNil(b bool)`

+ SetCommitMessageNil sets the value for CommitMessage to be an explicit nil

+### UnsetCommitMessage
+`func (o *WorkflowMetadataGitInfo) UnsetCommitMessage()`

+UnsetCommitMessage ensures that no value is present for CommitMessage, not even an explicit nil

 [[Back to Model list]](../README.md#documentation-for-models) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to README]](../README.md)